aligholami/hexia/README.md

 </div>

-In this project, we will analyze different methods for building a VQA systems.
+In this project, we will analyze different methods for building a VQA system.
 Our goal is to first produce promising results with basic archtiectures and then develop the model to a degree in which **reasoning** is being done at its best possible state.

 ## Baseline 1